sspanak/tt9/docs/user-manual.md

 - Clear the suggestion filter, if applied.
 - When no filter is applied, accept the current word as-is, even if it does not fully match a suggestion, then jump before it.

+#### D-pad Center (OK or ENTER):
+- When suggestions are displayed, types the currently selected suggestion.
+- Otherwise, performs the default action for the current application (e.g. send a message, go to a URL, or just type a new line).

+_**NB:** Every application decides on its own what to do when OK is pressed and TT9 has no control over this._

+_**NB2:** In messaging applications, you need to enable their "Send with ENTER" or similarly named setting, in order to send messages with OK.
+If the application has no such setting, it usually means it disallows sending messages this way._

 #### 0-key:
 - **In 123 mode:**
   - **Press:** type "0".